nabla-ml/nabla/docs/api/utils/device_ref.md

 Args:
     device: The Device instance to reference.

-Returns:
+## Returns

 A DeviceRef instance for the specified device.